Imperal Docs

 🔗

-Multi-step planning, typed pipe, prior outputs, scope drift validation.
+Multi-step planning, typed pipe between steps, prior outputs, scope-drift validation.

 Conversational chat errors — no leaked stack traces, no Pydantic class names visible to users.